 The University of Maine at Farmington Visual Arts program is a hands-on, project-based program that offers an intimate conversation in the history, purpose and process of making art.
 It stresses the importance of educating critical thinkers, inspired makers and engaged citizens.

-While developing the skills necessary to become practiced art-makers, students also gain a thorough understanding of the contemporary and historical ideas surrounding studio practice, as well as the role art plays in the local and global community.
+While developing the skills necessary to become a practiced maker, you’ll also gain a thorough understanding of the contemporary and historical ideas surrounding studio practice as well as the role art plays in the local and global community.

 What Courses Might You Take?

 Because the University of Maine at Farmington is a liberal arts college, every student – in every major – will take courses in the Arts, Humanities, Mathematics, Natural Sciences and Social Sciences.
 In addition, you will also get to choose interesting classes specifically tailored to this program, such as:ART 112 Digital Imaging

 ARH 274 Modern Art